djkormo/katacoda-scenarios/kubernetes-cka-part4b/step1-answer.md

-To continue you should
+**Not so easy!**

-Examples how to start
+To continue you should check kubernetes.io documentation

 <pre>
 ...
 </pre>